nanochess/CVBasic/README.md

 The target is a stock TI-99/4A system with 32k memory expansion and joysticks.
 You can execute the dsk or obj file directly with the onlne emulator [js99er.net](js99er.net), or put it the obj file into a DSK directory for Classic99.

+Using CVBasic to compile a NABU PC program:

+    cvbasic --nabu game.bas game.asm
+    gasm80 game.asm -o 000001.nabu
+    zip game.npz 000001.nabu

+    cvbasic --nabu -cpm game.bas game.asm
+    gasm80 game.asm -o game.com

+The .npz file is directlty usable by [MAME NABU port](https://github.com/ontheslab/nabu-mame-builds/releases) (put it in the nabu directory).
+The 000001.nabu name is important or it doesn't work.
+I've used the script _boot-built-in-adapter-local.sh_

+I don't have tested the COM files for NABU CP/M yet.

 ### Notes

 The current official version is v0.7.0.